Facing Your Fears Manual

 Anxiety is one of the biggest challenges faced by children with high-functioning autism spectrum disorders and Asperger syndrome.
 Help them conquer their fears - and participate more fully in home, school, and community life - with this innovative group therapy program for children 8-14 years old and their parents.

-Ideal for small groups of 4-5 children but also effective in one-to-one therapy, this proven, ready-to-use program is a must for mental health professionals who work with children and families in clinical settings.
-Developed to address the specific needs and challenges of children with high-functioning ASD and Asperger syndrome, Facing Your Fears works because it:
+Ideal for small groups of 4-5 children but also effective in one-to-one therapy, this researched, ready-to-use program is a must for mental health professionals who work with children and families in clinical settings.
+Developed to address the specific needs and challenges of children with high-functioning ASD and Asperger syndrome, Facing Your Fears can be effective because it:

 - targets specific fears or worries that interfere with day-to-day functioning at home and school